Frequently asked Questions – FAQ

-In order to hire a yacht in Italy, the person navigating the boat has to be qualified for operating a vessel or a yacht, and must possess a necessary license, corresponding to Italian rules and regulations.
+In order to hire a yacht in Italy, the person navigating the boat has to be qualified for operating a vessel or a yacht, and must possess a necessary license, corresponding to Italy rules and regulations.

 The certificate can be obtained in client’s mother country, in which case the client’s picture, official stamp and verification of the state must be included on it.
-The other possibility is to take an exam in one of the Italian port authorities – the certificate is obtained the same day.
+The other possibility is to take an exam in one of the Italy port authorities – the certificate is obtained the same day.
 In case you opt for this, We will gladly help you in organizing the exam and will let you know all the necessary details on time (i.e. the price of the exam as well as the exact time when and the place where it takes place).

 - Are skipper’s services included in price?

 Skipper’s services are paid separately from the charter fee.
 The guests are obliged to pay them (also those of a hostess or a cook) as well as food and drink for the skipper or the other crew members.